-The financial industry takes a keen interest in promoting financial literacy as a do-good service to Canadians.
-November is Financial Literacy month, and the big banks and their PR machine have pushed out survey after survey explaining why Canadians are struggling to save.
+The financial services industry takes a keen interest in promoting financial literacy as a do-good service for Canadians.
+November is Financial Literacy month, and the big banks and their PR machine are busy pushing out survey after survey explaining why Canadians are struggling to save.

 The situation is dire, according to many economists and financial experts, who’ve sounded alarm bells over our increasing debt levels and declining savings rates.

-The federal government appointed Jane Rooney to head-up a financial literacy program and gave her the daunting challenge of trying to reverse this trend.
-With just $2 million per year in government funding, Rooney’s program is tasked with developing a national strategy on financial literacy for all Canadians, the results of which will be measured by a nation-wide survey.
+Given just $2 million per year in government funding, Ms. Rooney was tasked with developing a national strategy on financial literacy for all Canadians, the results of which were to be measured by a nation-wide survey.
 Key performance indicators would include increased usage of TFSAs and RRSPs – outcomes that should make any bank executive salivate.

-Of course that’s the real reason why banks want a say in promoting financial literacy – because they have the most to gain.
-The sad reality is that the financial services industry has the money (and the incentive) to sponsor financial literacy programs in schools and in the community.
+Of course, that’s the real reason why banks want a say in promoting financial literacy – because they have the most to gain.
+It’s a sad reality, but the financial services industry has the money (and the incentive) to sponsor financial literacy programs in schools and in the community.

 The default answer to fixing financial literacy is that we should teach it in school, either with a mandatory personal finance course in high school or by weaving in personal finance concepts throughout the curriculum each year.

-That presents several challenges for our education system – one being that there are few teachers with the skills to teach personal finance concepts.
+That presents several challenges for our education system – including the fact that few teachers are equipped with the necessary skills to teach personal finance concepts.
 Not-for-profit groups and government agencies don’t have the money or the manpower to offer resources and support to our schools.

 So that’s where the banks want to step in.
 They’ll sponsor the curriculum, put together the textbook, and send their employees to teach classes and seminars.
 But can bank-sponsored financial literacy programs actually give Canadians the outcome they’re looking for?